ayelishaamoah/CV/README.md

 - Responsible for extracting data from our CRM system for use across all marketing email communication
 - Event analysis and reporting

-**Southbank Centre** (Sep '15 to May '17)
-*Accounts Payable Assistant*
-- Posting to the accounts payable ledger and reconciling direct debit payments
-- Responding to queries regarding payments and troubleshooting issues with the finance system
-- Internal and external query resolution

 #### Interests
 - Horse riding
 - Yoga